hstalker/dotfiles/README.md

 ### Themes
  * Copy an existing theme from the `themes/` directory.
- * Modify all the files to provide the colour-schemes, fonts and iconography you desire (all files are needed, as some applications assume their presence at the given directories).
+ * Modify all the files to provide the color-schemes, fonts and iconography you desire (all files are needed, as some applications assume their presence at the given directories).